 Israel in fall

-Fall is the most popular time of year to visit Israel, and I get it – it’s one of our favorite times of year!
+Fall is the most popular time of year to visit Israel – many consider it the best time to travel to Israel!
 The weather is milder than summer but still very pleasant for spending time at the beach, strolling in the cities or hiking in the hills.
 If you plan to visit southern Israel, keep a close eye on weather conditions as fall can bring flash floods to the Negev Desert.

 Many Israelis living in the center also use the time off for holidays as an opportunity to vacation in the north and the south.
 The holidays and great weather so bring an influx of tourists from abroad, so accommodations can be tough to come by if you don’t book early (don’t say we didn’t warn you).